 Wycliffe Bible Translators desires everyone to hear God speak to them as they engage with the Bible in their own language, and we recognise that specific skills, knowledge and attitudes are needed to work with others to make this a reality around the world.

 ‘I believe that God led me here’

 ‘Minority people in my country are in a challenging situation, partly due to the lack of access to education.
-It severely affects their well-being spiritually, emotionally and physically,’ says Yinmar, who is studying on the MA Language, Community and Development programme.
+It severely affects their well-being spiritually, emotionally and physically,’ says one student from Southeast Asia, who is studying on the MA Language, Community and Development programme.

 ‘I believe that God led me here to be equipped to serve people in literacy and education.
 I pray that my humble work will help open the door to the next generation to use the Scriptures and to be transformed.’

-The School of Language and Scripture, hosted by Moorlands College, helps to prepare people from across Europe and beyond to be effective parts of the Bible translation, language and development movement.
+The School of Language and Scripture, at Moorlands College, helps to prepare people from across Europe and beyond to be effective parts of the Bible translation, language and development movement.

 ‘Exactly what I was dreaming of’